UoA-CARES-Student/TalkingFaceGeneration-with-Emotion/README.md

 ```

 ## Test with pre-trained model
-#Use Emotion_generator.ipynb to run in google colab and test
+Use Emotion_generator.ipynb to run in google colab and test

-OR
+OR follow the next steps

 1. If you want to use pre-trained model download [pretrained_model](https://drive.google.com/drive/folders/10lDoeIq_68FRFvQEXD4LFjU_JhK1q2Xi?usp=sharing) and put into model folder or
  ```bash
 !gdown https://drive.google.com/uc?id=1xiKfABPX0heyTKvrTBnWTmix2e7KB5rJ&export=download